 10:30 am – Fellowship follows the Sunday school hour, giving everyone a chance to greet one another informally over coffee and tea in the main lobby.

 11:00 am – Morning Worship Service in the sanctuary.
 A staffed nursery is available for babies and toddlers with pagers provided for parents to be contacted during the service if the need arises.
 Children’s church is available during the second half of morning worship for children aged four to seven.
+A Korean Worship service is held at 9:30 am in the Beechwood Chapel (2nd floor).

 6:00 pm – Evening Worship Service in the sanctuary.